FridayCandour/FridayCandour/README.md

 Hello there,

-# Am Friday candour .
+# I am Friday candour .

 A smart developer who's passionate about reshaping tech.
 I'm excited to share my progress as I continue to explore new opportunities.